keithpitty/kpdotcom-jekyll/_achievements/010-engineering-manager-envato.md

 I joined [Envato](https://envato.com/) in July 2021 in the role of an Engineering Manager.

+From July 2024 I managed a Find Experience team of six engineers within the Search and Content Management domain.
+Watch this space for further details in due course.

-Having spent most of my first year in the Infrastructure team, in mid-2022, following a company-wide restructure, I briefly moved to a Tech Services team before moving to the Market team.
+In mid-2022, following a company-wide restructure, I briefly moved to a Tech Services team before moving to the Market team.

-During my time in the Market team, I have:
+During my time in the Market team, I:

 - managed six direct reports
 - co-managed the Market team